Publically-available tools for the analysis of nifH gene sequences

 Last Update: June 2017

 Nitrogenase gene sequences have been sequenced in complete genomes, from genome libraries and amplified from individual organisms and the environment using the polymerase chain reaction.
 There are thousands of nitrogenase genes now in the public databases.
 We maintain an alignment of nifH genes in an ARB database.
-We have versions of this database, updated frequently available for download.
-Please be sure to read the documentation, which explains how sequences were chosen and aligned, and basic features of the publically distributed ARB nifH database.
+We updated this database frequently and it is available for download below.
+Please be sure to read the documentation, which explains how sequences were chosen and aligned, and basic features of the ARB nifH database.
+Please note we now include a fasta and metadata file from the most recent update.

 We commonly use full length nifH sequences obtained from cultivated diazotrophs to quickly assign nifH clusters and identify closest cultivated relatives to newly obtained nifH sequences via BLASTX.
 This approach must be used with caution, however, as often the closest cultivated diazotroph does not share a high sequence similarity to an unknown nifH phylotype, and cannot be used for cluster identification.
 A fasta file and metadata file are available at the link below.